linuka419/nuketown/README.md

 # Welcome to my Profile

 Introduction

-I started my university education at RMIT, where i entered the IT field
+/I started my university education at RMIT, where i entered the IT field